OutSystems/docs-bestpractices/src/performance/queries/queries.md

 ### Importance

 Every operation done against the database pays a round trip cost of communicating with the server.
-When doing a large number of operations the sum of all the round trip cost is quite significant; so there is a real benefit in reducing the number of operations.
+When doing a large number of operations, the sum of all the round trip cost is quite significant, so there is a real benefit in reducing the number of operations.

 Also the databases are significantly more efficient at performing batch operation than many small ones.
 There is also a significant benefit in not retrieving information that isn't necessary.

 ### Remarks

-This is a very important best practice, and one that's not being used very often, mostly due to lack of experience of many developers, that feel more comfortable using Aggregates and avoid SQL queries at all cost.
+This is a very important best practice, which is usually not applied.
+Mostly due to lack of experience, many developers feel more comfortable using Aggregates and avoid SQL queries at all cost.

 ## Avoid using isolated Aggregates